OFFICIAL RULES (updated 2015)

 Colleges may enter either a team of five or more students or individual students if fewer than five students wish to compete.
 A student is eligible to compete if s/he have not earned a two-year degree (or higher) or if s/he has not achieved junior standing (or higher) at a four-year institution.
 Part-time students are eligible.
 A committee, including the SML Coordinator, shall be appointed to approve eligibility.

 ELIGIBILITY FOR THE GRAND PRIZE

-In addition to meeting general eligibility requirements, a student must have successfully completed a minimum of 12 semester hours (or equivalent quarter hours) of community college (two-year college) coursework by the end of the academic term in which the second exam is given.
+In addition to meeting the general eligibility requirements the student must have successfully completed a minimum of 12 semester hours (or equivalent quarter hours) of college course work by the end of the second exam, including courses in progress at the time of the second exam which are completed successfully.
 Students enrolled in a four-year institution or in high school at the time of the competition are NOT eligible for the grand prize, nor are previous recipients of the grand prize.
 Official transcripts and a letter signed by the student and local moderator certifying eligibility will be required in order to award the prize.
-The scholarship must be used within two years of its award at the conference; if it is not, two scholarships will be awarded in the next year’s competition.

 DUES AND FEES

 To participate in the Student Mathematics League for the academic year, colleges must register and pay the registration fee.
 The completed registration form and fee payment is due September 30.
 Registration fees are waived for colleges who are Institutional members as of October 1, if their completed registration form is received by September 30.
 All registrations (including those from Institutional member colleges) and fees received after September 30 will incur a late charge.
 Registration forms will not be accepted after October 31.
 The Round 2 tests for the Student Mathematics League will only be sent to colleges who have paid the registration fee by October 31.The annual registration fee is established by the Executive Board.
 This money is used for prizes and operating costs.